sam-cogan/mcp-workshops/docs/azure-devops.md

 ![Start MCP Server](images/mcp-start.png)

-- Azure DevOps should ask you to input your PAT, enter this in the text box and hit enter.
+- Azure DevOps should ask you to input your Azure DevOps organisation name.
+Enter just the org name, not the full URL.

 - After a few seconds, the server should show as running